-Moii Café
+Moii Cafe

 Cute Diagram — we read some messages in the jar too!

-My impression of Moii Café is that it is a cutely odd place — does that even make sense?
+My impression of Moii Cafe is that it is a cutely odd place – does that even make sense?
 I visited the place with a group of friends and a coupon.
 It is located in Kitsilano on West Broadway.
-The café is very small and their specialties are crepes, coffee/tea, and drinks .
+The cafe is very small and their specialties are crepes, coffee/tea, and drinks .
 They don’t have a website, however, they have a facebook page that hasn’t been updated for a long time.
-The café interior feels a bit vintage and had some cute crafty details.
+The cafe interior feels a bit vintage and had some cute crafty details.
 Their store hours are that they are “usually” open seven days a week when they “feel like it”, so I made sure they were open before heading there.

 Menu